 Morgan Street Food Hall

-I hope you guys enjoyed this downtown Raleigh guide and get to check out some of these spots.
+I hope you guys enjoyed this downtown Raleigh bars and nightlife guide and get to check out some of these spots.
 If you have any recommendations for me to check out next time I’m in the area, you know the drill, drop ‘em in the comments for me!